 To better give you an idea, imagine a chocolate-covered peanut.
 The peanut being one part (the adrenal medulla), and the chocolate on top being another, (the adrenal cortex).
 That’s how we are structured.

 What are our main functions?
 We actually have several, so hold tight as here are some.

-The adrenal medulla, the inner peanut portion of us, is responsible for secreting the hormones epinephrine (adrenaline) and norepinephrine (which increases blood pressure) into your dog’s bloodstream.
+The adrenal medulla, the inner peanut portion of us, is responsible for secreting the hormones epinephrine (adrenaline) and norepinephrine (which increases heart rate and blood pressure) into your dog’s bloodstream.

 You see, when your dog feels threatened from something, his sympathetic nervous system kicks in, triggering what is known as the “fight or flight response.”

 Basically, his body gets in a hyper reactive state so it’s ready to spring into action and up his chances for survival.
 For the sake of comparison, it’s that short-term stress reaction you may feel when you’re camping in a tent and see a bear that has come too close for comfort.

 Your dog’s heart will therefore beat faster, his blood pressure rises, the airway passages dilate, blood is sent to the muscles and his senses become more acute.
 At the same time, his gastrointestinal function decreases (which is why he may not be interested in that slice of baloney you dangle in front of his face when he’s extra worried about something).
 Even after the scary event has passed, it may take some time for your dog’s body to recover from such an excited state considering that these hormones tend to stick around in the bloodstream for some time.

 The outer portion of us, the adrenal cortex, comprises several layers, with each layer being responsible for different tasks.

 To have a better idea, imagine our outer portions as the layers of an onion.
 Our outermost layer is the zona glomerulosa, then, sandwiched somewhere in between is the zona fasciculata, and finally, there’s our inner portion, the zona reticularis.